 Our new Keep in Touch Support Service is a telephone-based service that is designed for anyone who is shielding or self-isolating.
 You can now receive a regular phone call to chat with one of our volunteers about absolutely anything, for as long as this situation goes on.

-Over the last few weeks, we have become aware that a growing number of people in our community are experiencing an increased sense of isolation, particularly those who are shielding.
+During the COVID-19 pandemic, we have become aware that a growing number of people in our community are experiencing an increased sense of isolation, particularly those who are shielding.
 There has been a great deal of news coverage surrounding the impact that this can have on our mental and emotional wellbeing.

 With this in mind, we have been looking at the ways we can adapt our services, to better meet the needs of our community during these unprecedented times.
 We hope this will go someway to helping.